 For more than three decades after its independence from France, Ivory Coast was known for its religious and ethnic harmony, as well as its well-developed economy.

 The Western African country was hailed as a model of stability.
 But an armed rebellion in 2002 split the nation in two.
-Since then, peace deals alternated with renewed violence as the country slowly edged its way towards a political resolution of the conflict.
+Peace deals alternated with renewed violence as the country slowly edged its way towards a political resolution of the conflict.

 Despite the instability, Ivory Coast is the world's largest exporter of cocoa beans, and its citizens enjoy a relatively high level of income compared to other countries in the region.